Mc-Zen/quill/src/gates.typ

 /// //#example(`quill.quantum-circuit(1, quill.gate($H$), 1)`)
 ///
 /// - content (content): What to show in the gate (may be none for special gates like @@ctrl() ).
+/// - x (auto, integer): The column to put the gate in.
+/// - y (auto, integer): The row to put the gate in.
 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
 ///             Allows the same values as the builtin `rect()` function.